Taxi by flickr user cupcakepanda

 New Year’s Eve, my friends and I headed to a house party on Capitol Hill.
 Since we were all going to be enjoying our fair share of champagne, we decided to rely on taxis as our main transportation.
 Taxis were the best option, especially since the house we were going to was not accessible by Metro (not to mention ridiculous gusting winds and freezing temps).
 We were able to miraculously snag a Red Top Cab on our way to our house party, and decided to call Washington Regional Alcohol Program’s SoberRide to catch a safe (and free!) ride home.

-For those of you unfamiliar with SoberRide, the program is aimed to reduce drunk driving in the DC area.
+For those of you unfamiliar with SoberRide, the program is aimed to reduce dui las vegas cases in the area.
 SoberRide provides free taxi rides (up to a $50 fare) to people 21 and over.
 This is a truly fantastic idea.
 Plus, from what I understand, they have the ability to act as a switchboard, and can direct you to a taxi company with availability.

 So we followed SoberRide’s rules.
 We called only from phones with local area codes, and after hitting redial on repeat (radio-contest/ticketmaster style), we were finally put on hold for 10 minutes.
 Had we been at a bar, this would have been pretty hard to sit through, with chaos going on around you.
 In a bar it would also be hard to hear when it finally clicked over to an operator, but luckily we were in a house and had the option of going into a quiet room to hear.
 So we were able to talk to an operator, schedule two taxis, and were told our wait was 20-30 minutes and that the taxi would call when it arrived.
 An hour and a half later, we hadn’t heard a peep, and the SoberRide line was so jammed we were getting operator messages telling us the number didn’t exist (even though it was the exact same number we had used to get through, we promise).
 We hit the redial key for another half hour, never getting through.